-The exact size of mortgage that would be available to an individual, couple or group will depend on their specific financial factors such as; how large of a deposit they have, their income, the type of mortgage they are interested in and their credit history.
+The exact size of the mortgage that would be available to an individual, couple or group will depend on their specific financial factors such as: how large of a deposit they have, their income, the type of mortgage they are interested in and their credit history.

-There are different bands of LTV mortgage, and generally speaking the lower the size of the loan compared to the deposit the lower the interest rates are.
-If for example an individual wished to purchase a house with a market value of £250,000 using a 90% LTV mortgage they would need to put down a 10% deposit on the house.
+There are different bands of LTV mortgage, and generally speaking the lower the size of the loan compared to the deposit, the lower the interest rates are.
+For example, if an individual wished to purchase a house with a market value of £100,000 using a 90% LTV mortgage, they would need to put down a 10% deposit on the house.
 Meaning they would have paid £25,000 towards the property and have a 10% equity share.

-Generally speaking residential mortgages are available up to a maximum LTV of 95% whereas buy to let mortgages tend to require at least 25%, although it may be possible to get a mortgage with a smaller deposit from some providers.
+Generally speaking residential mortgages are available up to a maximum LTV of 95%, whereas buy to let mortgages tend to require at least 25%.
+However, it may be possible to get a mortgage with a smaller deposit from some providers.

 Types of mortgage

-- Repayment: As the name would suggest, with this kind of mortgage the borrower’s monthly mortgage payment also repay an amount of the capital borrowed in addition to the interest accumulation, this means that by the end of the mortgage’s full-term the borrower will have completely repaid the mortgage.
+- Repayment: As the name would suggest, with this kind of mortgage the borrower’s monthly mortgage payment also repays an amount of the capital borrowed in addition to the interest accumulation.
+This means that by the end of the mortgage’s full-term the borrower will have completely repaid the mortgage.

-- Interest-Only: With this kind of mortgage the monthly payment only covers the interest that accrues on the loan, this means that at the end of the mortgage the borrower is required to repay the original amount borrowed in full.
-As such lenders usually have more rigorious requirements for their interest-only products, such as requiring applicants to have higher incomes than would be necessary with a repayment mortgage and to also show them with a detailed savings or investment plan for how they intend to raise the necessary repayment capital over the course of the mortgage, simply stating they intend to sell the property and rely on the increase in its value over time will not usually be sufficient.
+- Interest-Only: With this kind of mortgage, the monthly payment only covers the interest that accrues on the loan.
+This means that at the end of the mortgage the borrower is required to repay the original amount borrowed in full.
+As such lenders usually have more rigorious requirements for their interest-only products, such as requiring applicants to have higher incomes than would be necessary with a repayment mortgage, and to also show them with a detailed savings or investment plan for how they intend to raise the necessary repayment capital over the course of the mortgage.
+The plan must be well thought through, simply stating they intend to sell the property, and rely on the increase in its value over time will not usually be sufficient.

-To find out if Fair Mortgages could help you, you can fill in the online contact form or call directly on: 0117 313 7780
+To find out if Fair Mortgages could help you, you can fill in the online contact form or call us.